 "Liberalism started ideological life on the left of the political spectrum, or at least on the center-left.
 [From the little I've digested thus far from this book by Wallerstein... he uses 'liberals' as I use 'Plato's Tribesmen'... the 'power'-guys... post-French Revolution...
-We shall have to consider whether that comparison is accurate as we go along... but if there is any correspondence at all... to apply the term 'left' to these guys... in any sense of the word... from where I sit... invalidates it... - P.S.]
-Liberalism defined itself as the opposite of conservatism, on the basis of what might be called a "consciousness of being modern" (Minogue, 1963, 3).
+We shall have to consider whether that comparison is accurate as we go along... but if there is any correspondence at all... to apply the term 'left' to these guys... in any sense of the word... from where I sit... invalidates it... and 'left ideology' is a concept specific to 'bourgeois democracy'... as... under 'class'... there has never been a time when we-the-people did not produce 'ideologies' of freedom... - P.S.]
+Liberalism defined itself as the opposite of conservatism [and by 'conservatism' he means I assume attachment to the old aristocratic privileges and values... - P.S.], on the basis of what might be called a "consciousness of being modern" (Minogue, 1963, 3).
 Liberalism proclaimed itself universalist.
-Sure of themselves and of the truth of this new world-view of modernity, liberals sought to propagate their views and intrude the logic of their views within all social institutions, thereby ridding the world of the "irrational" leftovers of the past.
+Sure of themselves and of the truth of this new world-view of modernity, liberals sought to propagate their views and intrude the logic of their views within all social institutions [and that of course is the definition of totalitarianism - and why... my whole life... has that never been said - out loud - so we can start discussing it?... as well as the fact that they have succeeded in their ambition... thanks to the poisoned pedagogues that Alice discusses... and the use of war to slaughter the opposition and beat us into submission... - P.S.], [...intrude their views into all social institutions...] thereby ridding the world of the "irrational" leftovers of the past.
 To do this, they had to fight conservative ideologues, whom they saw as obsessed with fear of "free men" - men liberated from the false idols of tradition.
+[This sugary spin is their originating propaganda... their 'origin myth' and self-justification... - P.S.]

 "Liberals believed, however, that progress, even though it was inevitable, could not be achieved without some human effort, without a political program.
-Liberal ideology was thus the belief that, in order for history to follow its natural course, it was necessary to engage in conscious, continual, intelligent reformism, in full awareness that "time was the universal friend, which would inevitably bring greater happiness to ever greater numbers" (Schapiro, 1949, 13).
-[Straight-up Bentham... of course... who at least was honest... but these guys can absolutely not be taken at their word - not these guys... with their 'lordly lies' and their training as infants to keep secrets.
-Secrecy is their watchword... hiding their m.o... public presentation necessarily the dissemination of propaganda... - P.S.]
+[And here we give thanks again for Popper's explanation of 'historicism' - "story leading reality" - and how it keys into their belief in totalitarian social engineering... - P.S.]
+Liberal ideology was thus the belief that, in order for history [i.e. in order for the thoughts in their head to live... - P.S.] to follow its natural course, it was necessary to engage in conscious, continual, intelligent reformism, in full awareness that "time was the universal friend, which would inevitably bring greater happiness to ever greater numbers" (Schapiro, 1949, 13).
+[Straight-up Hegel (on 'History' and collateral misery) and Bentham of course (his 'greatest happiness' principle...) who at least was honest... but these guys can absolutely not be taken at their word - not these guys... with their 'lordly lies' and their training as infants to keep secrets.
+Secrecy is their watchword... hiding their m.o.... public presentation necessarily the dissemination of propaganda... - P.S.]